Final Salary (AKA Defined Benefit) Pensions

 Firstly, not all advisers are alike and in order to advise on occupational schemes with “safeguarded benefits”, you need to hold specialist permissions (granted by the FCA) and additional qualifications over and above those normally needed to practise.
 Here at Financial Fortress we actually have 2 “level 6 Pension Transfer Specialists” who each hold advanced qualifications so you really are in very safe hands!

 Most clients don’t realise that a “cash equivalent transfer value” may be available instead which, simply put, is a lump sum alternative where you give up rights to the final salary promised.
-This lump sum can then be transferred into a personal pension of your choice and drawn under the normal pension tax rules (25% tax free and 75% taxable).
-This is not a decision to take lightly however and this is why the government has insisted anyone contemplating this action must take suitable and qualified financial advice.
+This lump sum must then be transferred into an alternate pension fund of your choice.

 All our prospective clients receive an initial, face to face meeting at no cost to them